 Data science is competitive because everyone takes the same courses.
 The difference?
 Showing you can solve real problems, not just follow tutorials.
 Your resume needs to prove you're ready for messy, real-world data.
+If you aren't sure how to properly format your predictive modeling and basic script logic, reviewing our data professional resume methodology will give you a major advantage.
+Once you are comfortable handling basic model deployments independently, the entry-level data scientist resume will be your next template.

-Crafting a Standout Data Scientist Summary
+Writing a Professional Data Scientist Summary

 “Data Science graduate with strong foundation in Python, machine learning, and statistical analysis.
 Built 8 end-to-end ML projects including customer churn prediction with 92% accuracy.
 Experienced with AWS SageMaker.”